Maximizing an affluent household’s after-tax safe retirement income1 or legacy 2

 Lifestyle vs Legacy

 If the Jenkins would rather meet their planned spending goal and maximize the legacy for their heirs, the optimal strategy is different.
-As shown in Figure 3 below, they can safely spend $105K/year while increasing their average after-tax legacy to over $1.3M in today’s purchasing power.
+As shown in Figure 3 below, they can safely spend $105K/year while increasing their average after-tax legacy to nearly $1.2M in today’s purchasing power.
 This assumes an effective tax rate of 20% on qualified assets inherited by heirs.
-Compared to the average legacy of $240K for the typical strategy, the optimal strategy’s bequest is over 5 times larger.
+Compared to the average legacy of $21K for the typical strategy, the optimal strategy’s bequest is well over 5 times larger.

 The recommended strategy for maximizing legacy differs from the maximize spending strategy on two fronts: deferring both members’ Social Security benefits until they are 70 years old (instead of 69) and settling their pension payout as a lump sum (instead of lifetime income).
 They will still purchase a fixed indexed annuity, invest their remaining SWP in a moderate portfolio, and still utilize the 12% targeted qualified disbursals and capital gains management strategies.